 SMT enables the use of higher-density components on both sides of the board, resulting in smaller, more potent PCBs.
 You can produce products more quickly and at a low cost because holes do not need to drill in the new board.
 SMT parts can install up to ten times more quickly than THT parts.
 In reflow ovens, the solder can apply rapidly and uniformly and is significantly more trustworthy.
 Additionally, SMT is to be more stable and performs better when subjected to shaking and vibration.

 Through-hole technology is perfect for devices that need excellent dependability even under extreme mechanical and environmental stress, as well as high voltage, power, and heat conditions.
-Through-hole technology is also more frequently using for manufacturing in large units.
+Through-hole technology is also more frequently used for manufacturing in large units.
 Since it is less critical to cut costs by using smaller components.
 The ability to physically change and replace leads makes the Through-hole technology method advantageous for testing and prototyping because it enables you to attempt different configurations.

 Through-hole technology can probably see in transformers, semiconductors, electrolytic capacitors, and plug connectors.
 Because of its dependability and durability in extreme environments, it is frequently used in the military, aerospace, and industrial equipment sectors, due to its ability to resist outdoor environments, light-emitting diodes or LED lights used in outdoor applications like billboards and stadium displays may also utilize thru-hole technology.

 The soldering of the through-hole component is possible to carry out in two ways.
 They are the machinery method and the hand soldering method.
 The machinery process of through-hole component soldering can categorize as wave soldering and selective soldering.
-Under these two methods, bulk of PCB soldering is possible to carry out within a short period of time.
+Under these two methods, the bulk of PCB soldering is possible to carry out within a short period of time.
 Moreover, to control the quality of the PCB, changing a few controlling parameters is the thing that we have to do.

 When considering wave soldering is a vast machinery process.
 Basically, these types of operations are good for the production of a large number of THT PCBs.
-So when it comes to the soldering of the Through Hole components to the PCBs, Leaded and lead-free are the main types of solder that we can use for the soldering.
+So when it comes to the soldering of the Through Hole components to the PCBs, leaded and lead-free are the main types of solder that we can use for the soldering.
 The type of solder used for the soldering will change according to the requirement of the manufacturing client.

-A bulk soldering technique is using to create PCBs is, wave soldering.
+A bulk soldering technique is using to create PCBs is wave soldering.
 The circuit board moves or a container.
 It consists of molten solder where a pump creates an appearance of a standing wave-like upwelling of solder.
 The parts are subject to soldering to the circuit board as soon as it comes into touch with the wave.
 Surface mount and through-hole printed circuit assemblies both use wave soldering.
 In the latter scenario, placement equipment users adhere the components to a printed circuit board (PCB) surface before putting them through the hot solder wave.
 Through-hole component soldering often uses wave soldering.

 Wave soldering is replacing now with the rising of the reflow soldering technique.
 In many large-scale electronics applications surface, mount components undergo replacement with through-hole components.
 However, significant wave soldering is still in demand, in situations where surface-mount technology (SMT) is insufficient or where straightforward through-hole technology is the norm.